 7. Waiver of Return of Rights

-Since the College aims to encourage creativity, it reserves the right to allow some lexibility in applying this policy on a case-by-case basis.
-The College may, at its sole iscretion, waive, transfer, or license to the creator its rights to any IP when such action does not conflict with obligations to other interested parties.
+Since the College aims to encourage creativity, it reserves the right to allow some flexibility in applying this policy on a case-by-case basis.
+The College may, at its sole discretion, waive, transfer, or license to the creator its rights to any IP when such action does not conflict with obligations to other interested parties.
 This could occur for instance, if the costs of protecting and developing the IP are not likely to be matched by anticipated income.
 If at any time the College shall terminate its effort to seek protection of IP, or to discontinue commercial development, the inventor shall, upon filing a request with the College and completing appropriate transfer of rights, be free at his or her expense to seek a patent or copyright, and / or develop, license, and otherwise use the material, subject to the College's rights to reimbursement of incurred costs and sharing of future royalties, in amounts to be negotiated between the College and the creator on a case-by-case basis.

 8. Income Distribution